Sikh Wedding Photographers in London

 A newly started trend with bride parents visiting grooms house to take the consent of the groom and his parents for the new relationship by giving a Shagun.

-Sikh wedding photographer has an important role to play here as ring ceremony symbolizes the union to last forever and is performed a few days or weeks before the marriage or sometimes on the Sikh wedding day.
+A Sikh wedding photographer has a vital role as the ring ceremony symbolises the union to last forever and is performed a few days or weeks before the marriage or sometimes on the Sikh wedding day.

-Groom's parents visit the bride's parents for the Shagun to be given to the bride.
+Groom's parents visit the bride's parents for the Shagun to give the bride.

 Mangni also covers the ritual of fixation of marriage dates which is mutually convenient and suitable to both families.
-Once the marriage date is decided the letter of ceremony also known as Sahi Chithi is been sent to the groom's house notifying the date of the marriage.
-During this ritual certain social ceremonies take place and even a Sikh wedding photographer is invited as this function remains a great hustle and bustle.
+Once the marriage date is decided, the letter of the ceremony, also known as Sahi Chithi, has been sent to the groom's house, notifying the date of the marriage.
+Certain social ceremonies take place during this ritual, and even a Sikh wedding photographer is invited as this function remains a great hustle and bustle.

-Maiyan, a ceremony exclusively performed by the women of the family consists of bathing and cleaning of bride and groom for the nuptials.
+Maiyan, a ceremony exclusively performed by the family women, consists of bathing and cleaning of bride and groom for the nuptials.
 This ceremony is held one to three days before the date of marriage at the bride and groom's house in the presence of families and relatives.

-Music, dancing the Giddha, and singing is performed by the ladies at both the houses of the bride and the groom.
-The song sung at the groom's house is called Ghurian whereas at the bride's house it is known as Suhag.
+Music, dancing the Giddha, and singing is performed by the ladies at both the bride and groom houses.
+The song sung at the groom's house is called Ghurian, whereas, at the bride's home, it is known as Suhag.
 Even Ghori takes place at the bride's house with the dance and performance of Bhangra.

 The most important day for the bride and groom and the Sikh wedding photographer.
 The exchange of flowers, garlands, presents, and salutations takes place at the time of the Milni ceremony.
-After the Milni ceremony, the wedding party moves to appear before Sri Guru Granth Sahib for the performance of the Anand Karaj ceremony to complete all the rituals of the marriage.
+After the Milni ceremony, the wedding party moves to appear before Sri Guru Granth Sahib to perform the Anand Karaj ceremony to complete all the rituals of the marriage.

-Sikh wedding is more than just posing for the portraits, covering and capturing the emotions and feelings of the bride & groom and their families.
-A Sikh wedding photographer would be truly honored to cover the grand festivities of the wedding.
+Sikh Wedding is more than just posing for the portraits, covering and capturing the emotions and feelings of the bride & groom and their families.
+A Sikh wedding photographer would be truly honoured to cover the grand festivities of the Wedding.

 We also cover videography from both sides family.